kubk/tweb/README.md

   - **Stickers**: Supports inserting all the 3 types of stickers (static, animated, video).
 Stickers are resizable, draggable, rotatable.
 But only static version of sticker is used, no GIF conversion
 - WebK code was reused for consistency: sticker selector, ripple effect, color picker
 - All the tabs support undo/redo, the undo limit is 15
+- Tested in desktop versions of Chrome, Firefox, Safari.
+Doesn't support mobile version
+- No external dependencies introduced

 ### Multiple accounts
+- Left top menu supports nested menu by hovering on More.
+The code for nested menu has been re-used but with all the contextMenuController logic removed to avoid double overlay issues.

 ### Scrolling issue
 - Hasn't been addressed